syncfusion-content/maui-docs/MAUI/DigitalGauge/Customize-character-segments.md

 ## customize character size

 The values of digital characters are scaled by altering the height and width of digital characters.
-It is achieved by setting the `CharacterHeight`and `CharacterWidth` properties in the digital gauge.
-Default value of `CharacterHeight` and `CharacterWidth` is 25.
+This is achieved by setting the `CharacterHeight` and `CharacterWidth` properties in the digital gauge.
+The default value of `CharacterHeight` is 60 and `CharacterWidth` is 40.
+`
 {% tabs %}

 {% highlight xaml %}